SynapseStack/SynapseStack-sdk/README.md

-## 📦 `SynapseStack-sdk` – README.md
+## 📦 `SynapseStack-sdk`

-# 🔌 inferix-sdk
+# 🔌 SynapseStack-sdk

-The official SDK for interacting with **Inferix**, the modular AI agent platform by [SynapseStack](https://github.com/synapsestack).
+The official SDK for interacting with **SynapseStack**, the modular AI agent platform by [SynapseStack](https://github.com/synapsestack).
 This SDK allows developers to easily connect, submit tasks, and receive responses from multiple AI agents handling tasks like summarization, code generation, image analysis, and more.

 ## ✨ Features

-- Unified API for accessing various Inferix agents
+- Unified API for accessing various SynapseStack agents
 - Supports Python and JavaScript
 - Async + sync client support
 - Built-in error handling and logging